This primer from Worth Data® is to help you understand bar codes so that you can

 Many older bar code readers had

 separate decoders boxes that a bar code scanner plugged into.
-Many new bar code scanners have the decoders integrated
+All of our bar code scanners have the decoders integrated

 right into the scanner, usually the handle.
 An integrated